Brayden Lenius

-Brayden Lenius (born December 19, 1996) is a Canadian football wide receiver for the Saskatchewan Roughriders of the Canadian Football League (CFL).
-He played college football at New Mexico and Washington.
-He has also been a member of the Atlanta Falcons of the National Football League (NFL).
+Brayden Lenius (born December 19, 1996) is a former Canadian professional football wide receiver.
+He played college football for the New Mexico Lobos and Washington Huskies.
+He has also been a member of the Atlanta Falcons of the National Football League (NFL) and the Saskatchewan Roughriders of the CFL.

 High school career

 Lenius played for the Carson Graham Eagles in North Vancouver.
 He then moved to the Los Angeles area to play for the Chaminade College Eagles for his grade 12 year.

 College career

 Lenius played college football for the Washington Huskies from 2014 to 2017.
 He did not play in 2016 and used a redshirt season.
 He graduated from the University of Washington and transferred to the University of New Mexico to play for the Lobos in 2018.

 Professional career

 Saskatchewan Roughriders

-Heading into the 2019 CFL Draft, Lenius was ranked by the CFL Central Scouting Bureau as the 11th best player available in the draft.
+Heading into the 2019 CFL draft, Lenius was ranked by the CFL Central Scouting Bureau as the 11th best player available in the draft.

-He was drafted in the second round, 15th overall, by the Saskatchewan Roughriders and signed with the team on May 15, 2019.
+He was selected in the second round, 15th overall, by the Saskatchewan Roughriders and signed with the team on May 15, 2019.
 He played in his first professional game on July 6, 2019, against the Calgary Stampeders.
 Three weeks later, he recorded his first catch in a game against the BC Lions on July 27, 2021.
 Overall, he played in 11 regular season games for the Roughriders in 2019 where he had two receptions for four yards.
 He did not play in 2020 due to the cancellation of the 2020 CFL season.

 In his sophomore season, Lenius made the team's opening day roster and scored his first career professional touchdown on a 12-yard pass from Cody Fajardo against the BC Lions on August 6, 2021.
 He had celebrated by throwing the ball into the stands, but the family that had caught the ball offered to return the keepsake to him.
 He finished the season having played in all 14 regular season games and recorded 37 receptions for 471 yards and four touchdowns.
 He also played in both post-season games where he had six catches for 43 yards.
 On January 7, 2022, Lenius was released one month prior to his contract expiring in order to pursue National Football League opportunities.